News

 From the start of our project, one of our dreams has been to blend our beautiful surroundings, gourmet food and art.

-This summer (2011) at Ipiutaq, this dream came true, with the stay of the Greenlandic artist Buuti, together with her husband, Ole G. Jensen, director of the museum in Qaqortoq, and the architect Jeppe Gitz-Johansen.
+This summer (2011) at Ipiutaq, this dream came true with the stay of the Greenlandic artist Buuti, together with her husband, Ole G. Jensen, director of the museum in Qaqortoq, and their friend architect Jeppe Gitz-Johansen.

 First proposal for a "résidence d´artiste" (in french)